amatt13/PostMortemPossession/README.md

 How to control/possess a friendly NPC:
 1. Get knocked out :p
 2. Follow a friendly soldier with the camera
-   1. You can do this by getting close to a solder and then left clicking
+   1. You can do this by getting close to a soldier and then left clicking
 3. Hit the hotkey (default O)

 You can repeat this process every time the character is knocked out or killed.